What are the differences between treated, untreated, organic and other types of seed?

 How many seeds in a pound, for those seeds that are sold by weight?

 This varies with different items.
-Please see each species page for weight to seed count conversion.
+See each species page for weight to seed count conversion.

 How many seeds does it take to plant an acre?